Andi Zeqiri

-Andi Zeqiri (born 22 June 1999) is a Swiss professional footballer who plays as a striker for Swiss Super League club Basel, on loan from Brighton & Hove Albion.
-He is a Swiss international and has made seven caps at senior level to date.
+Andi Zeqiri (born 22 June 1999) is a Swiss professional footballer who plays as a striker for Polish Ekstraklasa club Widzew Łódź and the Switzerland national team.

 Club career

 Early career and Lausanne

 At the age of nine, Zeqiri started playing football for local team Stade Lausanne-Ouchy, where after three years he was transferred to Lausanne, playing with the youth teams in 24 matches and scoring 15 goals.
-On 22 May 2015, Zeqiri made his professional debut in a 2–1 away defeat against Le Mont, coming on as a substitute in the 71st minute in place of Anđelko Savić.
+On 22 May 2015, a month before his 16th birthday, Zeqiri made his professional debut in a 2–1 away defeat against Le Mont, coming on as a substitute in the 71st minute in place of Anđelko Savić.
+Zeqiri became Lausanne's youngest league debutant in this game.

 Loan at Juventus

 On 30 August 2016, Zeqiri joined Campionato Primavera 2 side Juventus Youth, on a season-long loan with an option to buy.
 On 1 October 2016, he made his debut in a 2–0 home win against Sassuolo after coming on as a substitute in the 68th minute in place of Moise Kean.